Ida of Lorraine: Family

 Ida shunned the use of a wet-nurse in raising her children.
 Instead, she breast-fed them to ensure that they were not contaminated by the wet-nurse's morals, i.e. her mode of living.
 When her sons went on the First Crusade, Ida contributed heavily to their expenses.

 Life

-Ida was always religiously and charitably active, but the death of her husband provided her wealth and the freedom to use it for her projects.
+Ida was always religiously and charitably active, but the death of her husband provided her wealth and the freedom to use it for her own projects.
 She founded several monasteries: